Thousands rally, march in Utah for gun control

-SALT LAKE CITY (AP) — Thousands of people marched to the Utah state Capitol on Saturday in separate events that were both aimed at sparking changes to improve school safety but by different methods.
+SALT LAKE CITY (AP) — Thousands of people marched to the Utah state Capitol on Saturday in separate events aimed at sparking changes to improve school safety but by different methods.

-Utah Highway Patrol officials say around 500 pro-gun marchers went first as they peacefully walked in a rally designed to advocate for fortified schools and more armed teachers.
+Hundreds of pro-gun marchers took to the site first and peacefully rallied for fortified schools and more armed teachers.
+Their march lasted about an hour before supporters of gun reform took to the same route.

-One hour later on the same route, an estimated 6,000 anti-gun violence participants, mostly students, marched in a call for more gun regulations.
+The March for Our Lives crowd was estimated to be at least 6,000 and far outnumbered the 500 pro-gun demonstrators, according to Utah Highway Patrol officials.

 Most Read Nation & World Stories